stevencombs/retrocombs.github.io/_posts/2015/2015-08-09-nexus-6-project-fi-wallpaper.md

   - android
 ---

 I've been on the hunt for wallpaper for my Nexus 6 Project Fi phone.
 There are very few available and my preference is to highlight the Fi logo and add a touch of material design to match Android 5.1.1 Lollipop.
 I decided to fire up iDraw on my Mac and create my own.
+What I came up with was a design that was clean, colorful and minimalist.

 {UPDATE: Aug 23, 2015} Many commented that my original wallpaper was not configured for the stock Google Now launcher.
 I have corrected this and I will now only create versions for the stock launcher.